Maryland Truck Accidents: A Few Things You Must Know

 - Failure to supervise.
 Trucking companies have an obligation to ensure their drivers are safely operating their trucks.
 Failing to adequately supervise their drivers can encourage unsafe driving.

 - Inadequate training.
 Driving a large truck requires a specific skill set and significant experience.
 Accidents can occur when truck drivers fail to train their drivers or hire drivers who lack the necessary qualifications.

 Determining who to pursue can be extraordinarily difficult in truck accident cases.
 Most often, you will have to pursue a claim against the trucking company.
 Unfortunately, the trucking company may be a conglomerate of various shell entities intended to shield them from liability.
 In addition, they may claim that the driver is responsible for the accident and is employed by them as an independent contractor.
 Meanwhile, there are other entities that are at least partially responsible, such as the company that loaded the truck.
 Determining who you should pursue is one of the reasons why you should consider working with a Laurel truck accident attorney.

 Contact Laurel Truck Accident Attorney Thomas Pyles

 If you’ve been injured in a truck accident, you may be entitled to compensation.
 With over 25 years of experience, we know how to get results and work tirelessly to help you get back on your feet.
+We have offices in Waldorf and Leonardtown for your convenience.
 To schedule a free consultation, call us at 301-705-5066 or contact us online to discuss your case and how we can help.